treejer/verifier/README.md

 cp .env.example .env
 ```

-## Documentation

-The documentation for the CoreUI Admin Template is hosted at our website [CoreUI for React](https://coreui.io/react/)

 ### About

 This project is built and maintained by the [Treejer Team](https://github.com/treejer).
-The source code is available on [GitHub]([https://github.com/treejer](https://github.com/treejer/coreui-free-react-admin-template-web3)).
+The source code is available on [GitHub]([https://github.com/treejer/verifier]).
 Please feel free to reach out if you have any questions or need further assistance.
 We are happy to help!

 ## Documentation